JesseZhuang/SystemDesign/DDIA/ch02.data.models.query.languages/notes.md

 ## 2.4 Summary

-Historically, data started out being represented as one big tree (the hierarchical model), but that wasn’t good for representing many-to-many relationships, so the relational model was invented to solve that problem.
+Historically, data started out being represented as one big tree (the hierarchical model), but that was not good for representing many-to-many relationships, so the relational model was invented to solve that problem.
 More recently, developers found that some applications don’t fit well in the relational model either.
-New nonrelational “NoSQL” datastores have diverged in two main directions:
+New non-relational “NoSQL” datastores have diverged in two main directions:

 1. Document databases target use cases where data comes in self-contained documents and relationships between one document and another are rare.
 2. Graph databases go in the opposite direction, targeting use cases where anything is potentially related to everything.